Adams Stirling PLC

 APPOINTING COMMITTEES

-Formation of Committees.
 Committees, whether executive, mandatory, standing or ad hoc, are appointed by or at the direction of the board of directors.
 (Robert’s Rules, 11th ed., p.
 489; Corp.
 Code § 7210; Corp.
 Code § 7212(b).)
+With each election, an incoming board can (i) keep existing committees in place, (ii) dissolve committees and create different ones (e.g., dissolve a budget committee and create a finance committee), (ii) keep existing committee members in place or appoint different ones, or (iii) choose not to create any committees.
+Unless a particular committee is required by the governing documents, the formation of committees is at the discretion of the board.
 Homeowners do not have the right to appoint themselves to committees.
 On rare occasions, governing documents provide for election of architectural committee members by the membership.
 Formation of committees should be done in open session since this does not qualify as one of the activities authorized for executive session.

 Size of Committees.
 Except for Executive Committees, a committee can be as small as one person or as large as the board wants to make it.
 However, the larger the committee the more unwieldy it becomes.
 In HOAs, committee size typically falls in the one to five-member range with the average being two or three members.